tianbo137/Portfolio/Customer Churn Prediction/README.md

 The key steps of this project involve:

+- Data ingestion with BigQuery from GCS
-- ETL and feature engineering using BigQuery and Datalab
+- ETL and feature engineering using Dataflow
 - Build, fit, and hyperparameter tuning XGBoost Model
 - Save the trained model using joblib in gsc bucket
 - Deploy the model using AI platform to predict on unseen data